JackSawyerWATX/dsaArrays/README.md

 - Generally performs in O(n log n) time, much faster than O(n²) algorithms for large datasets
 - In-place sorting with no additional memory requirements

+### radixSort.py
+This script demonstrates the radix sort algorithm:
+- A non-comparison based sorting algorithm that processes numbers digit by digit
+- Uses 10 buckets (0-9) to distribute elements based on each digit's value
+- Processes digits from least significant (units place) to most significant
+- Stable sort that maintains relative order of equal elements
+- Performs in O(d × (n + b)) time where d is digits, n is elements, and b is buckets (10)
+- Most efficient for sorting numbers with many digits but limited range

 ### selectionSort.py
 This script demonstrates selection sort:
 - Iterates through the array, finding the minimum element in each pass